offscale/offscale-rfcs/[offbin] Binarise tool.md

  - `--version`
  - `--help`
  - `-v`, specify multiple times for greater verbosity (log levels)
- - `--pipe`, specify default for all: `--pipe '*:stdout:file:///dev/stdout' --pipe '*:stderr:file:///dev/stderr'`, and specialisation: `package.json:stdout:'file://$name.stdout'`
+ - `--default-pipe`, specify default for all: `--pipe '*:stdout:file:///dev/stdout' --pipe '*:stderr:file:///dev/stderr'`, and specialisation: `package.json:stdout:'file://$name.stdout'`
  - `--dry-run`: don't execute, just show what will be executed
- - `--arg`, `-A`: argument.
+ - `--default-arg`, `-A`: argument.
 Added to the end of every default/specialised entrypoint.
 Can be specified multiple times.
  - `--no-ignore-vcs`: rather than ignoring everything in .gitignore, will compress entire folder into the output binary.
  - `--no-defaults`: no default entrypoints.
 Handy for using offbin as a simple self-extracting archive format, and for when `--entrypoint` are specified explicitly but not exhaustively.
- - `--entrypoint`: explicit command to run, rather than default.
+ - `--default-entrypoint`: explicit command to run, rather than default.
 Can be specified multiple times.
- - All positional refer to tasks, `<binary> task0 task1` will run tasks: task0 and task1 sequentially
+ - All positional refer to tasks, `<binary> task0 task1` will run tasks: task0 and task1 sequentiallyf

 ## CLI arguments for `offbin`ifed binary
  - `--version`